0jrm/nespreso_api/README.md

 This repository provides:
 - A **modular Flask-based API** with two main endpoints:
   - `/v1/profile` - For individual point predictions
-  - `/v1/profile/grid` - For complete grid coverage with optional filtering
+  - `/v1/profile/grid` - For complete grid coverage with optional filtering and configurable resolution
 - **Python clients** for easy integration
 - **Comprehensive examples** and documentation
 - OpenAPI documentation, CI/CD, and Prometheus observability